Rooftop Solar Systems...and Counting

 In November 2018, United Power went live with its much anticipated utility-scale battery storage project at the Carbon Valley Service Center, located on the I-25 Frontage Road south of state Highway 119.
 The project, developed in collaboration with Engie North America, a Chicago-based solar PV and energy storage developer wtih a special focus on serving rural electric cooperatives, the storage facility is the largest of its kind in the state of Colorado and one of the largest cooperative-owned and -operated systems anywhere in the country.

 The introduction of battery storage to United Power's portfolio will allow the cooperative to save an expected $1 million each year in wholesale capacity charges.
-The primary goal for its batter storage facility is peak shaving.
+The primary goal for its battery storage facility is peak shaving.
 Energy generated from all sources on United Power's grid will be stored during low demand hours to be discharged during high-peak periods throughout the year.
 The facility also better positions the cooperative to respond to future innovation and development within the energy environment.

 Energy storage is the logical next step for incorporating more renewable generation into the utility system.
 Storage not only allows energy to be shifted from one period to another (for example, day to night), but also allows a more efficient operation of the distribution grid with the advent of increasingly localized distributive generation.